domivillacis/stock_analysis/README.md

 <img width="408" alt="DQ_Stocks" src="https://user-images.githubusercontent.com/112814924/194395615-20e29cf6-8dd7-4d71-8073-6c4c60a8ddc1.png">

 On the other hand, we have also analyzed the performance of all the stocks in 2018.
 As we can see, the results of our data are not favorable either, only two stocks had positive tradings, ENPH and RUN.
 That means there is recesion in the stock market.
-However, Steve's parents should definitely consider including ENPH and RUN stocks in their investment portafolio.
+However, Steve's parents should definitely consider including ENPH and RUN stocks in their investment portfolio.

 <img width="670" alt="All_stocks_performance" src="https://user-images.githubusercontent.com/112814924/194395642-c976913b-ed79-4fcc-85c3-eeecf9bc5b6c.png">